The New Health Economy comes of age

 The US health industry has often lagged other industries when it comes to modernizing.
 Once thought to operate outside the greater US economy, the industry—with its byzantine payment system, complicated regulatory barriers and reliance on face-to-face interactions—is being disrupted.
 Finally, there’s robust evidence that what PwC calls the New Health Economy is kicking into gear.

-Two years into the Trump administration, the Affordable Care Act (ACA) remains law yet Republican lawmakers and the administration have reshaped parts of it through legislative, regulatory, budgetary and legal actions.
+Two years into the Trump administration, the Affordable Care Act (ACA) remains law, although elements of it have been reshaped through legislative, regulatory, budgetary and legal actions by Republican lawmakers and the administration.
 In 2019, these actions will create new winners and losers.

 The healthcare industry will begin to feel substantial effects of the 2017 Tax Cuts and Jobs Act in 2019.
 The law will create both new possibilities for companies looking to turn their tax savings into competitive advantages, and novel challenges for organizations facing new taxes.
 At the same time, emerging trade pressures may create uncertainties for companies hoping to maintain the status quo.

-In 2019, a health industry increasingly pressured to do more with less will take lessons from emerging companies that have figured out how to deliver value to uninsured and underinsured–traditionally deemed unprofitable–while turning a profit.
+In 2019, a health industry increasingly pressured to do more with less will take lessons from emerging companies that have figured out how to deliver value to the uninsured and underinsured—who have been traditionally deemed unprofitable—while turning a profit.

-For years private equity firms have invested in healthcare, but now the pace is quickening as they step up their presence in a highly fragmented health industry.
+Private equity firms have been investing in healthcare for years but now the pace is quickening as they step up their presence in a highly fragmented health industry.
 Private equity’s acquisitions and investments in the health sector have become increasingly diversified and frequent.
 HRI expects this trend to accelerate in 2019, giving traditional healthcare companies opportunities to sell all or portions of noncore assets and double down on their core competencies.

 Karen C. Young